 - Neurobiological predictors of depression onset and relapse

-The Laboratory for Translational and Affective Neuroscience is part of the Center for Depression, Anxiety and Stress Research (CDASR), established at McLean Hospital in 2010.
+The Laboratory for Translational and Affective Neuroscience, founded in 2010, is part of the Center for Depression, Anxiety and Stress Research (CDASR).
 The goal of the CDASR is to identify the biological, environmental, and psychological factors that contribute to depression and anxiety and translate those findings into new treatments.
-Please visit our website for more information on our projects and programs.